linusshops/prophet/README.md

 `prophet analyze`: Search your vendor directory for testable modules, and attempt to create a prophet.json

+`prophet inspect`: Bootstrap Magento and then start PsySH in that context.
+Useful for REPL testing.

 `prophet list`: View all commands

 `prophet help [command]`: View help for a specific command.